 - Coarse blades – a coarse blade has up to six teeth per inch (it should have at least two).
 Therefore, you can use it for soft materials and larger cuts, making them suitable for woodworking.

 As you can see, the higher the TPI, the finer the cut can be.
-For instance, blades that are between six and 14 TPI fall into the category of general-purpose blades.
+For instance, blades between six and 14 TPI fall into the category of general-purpose blades.
 So, you can use 6-10TPI units for cutting aluminum and hardwood, and steel is suitable for blades with a TPI from 10 to 18.

 2. Tooth Pattern